 So-called "Biblical prophecy" is not very impressive.

-Nobody in history has ever used the Bible to predict anything.
+Nobody has ever used the Bible to predict anything.
 Never.
 Not even once.

 It's always retroactive.